MR

 How to Get a Free Equifax Credit Score

-Equifax provides Canadians with a complimentary option to assess their credit score, and the best aspect is that it comes at no cost.
+Equifax allows Canadians to assess their credit score at no cost.
 You can register here to leverage Equifax for a free credit score check.

 Although this service is free, it is subject to a one-month (30-day) limit.
-Should you desire ongoing access, you have the option to subscribe to one of Equifax’s monthly packages, each tailored to different needs:
+If you want to continuously access Equifax, you can subscribe to one of Equifax’s monthly packages, each tailored to different needs:

 • Equifax Complete Premier: $19.95 per month (offers daily reports, credit report alerts and identity theft insurance and restoration services)